 New York, NY

-Appellate and Supreme Court Practice
+Appellate and Supreme Court

 Aviation and Aerospace

-Communications, Internet & Technology
+Communications, Internet and Technology

 Complex Commercial Litigation

-Content, Media & Entertainment
+Content, Media, and Entertainment

-Environmental and Workplace Health & Safety Law
+Environmental and Workplace Health and Safety

 Government Controversies and Public Policy Litigation

-Investigations, Compliance and Defense
+Investigations, Compliance, and Defense

 Mergers & Acquisitions